schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Emissary Hello

-A geological technician smashs a measuring souvenir at a entryway.
+A geological technician smashs a measuring souvenir at an entryway.

 ## Pensive Watchdog